Flag of Connecticut

 The flag of the U.S. state of Connecticut is a white baroque shield with three grapevines, each bearing three bunches of purple grapes on a field of royal blue.
 The banner below the shield reads "Qui Transtulit Sustinet," Latin for "He who transplanted sustains," Connecticut's state motto.
 The flag dimensions are 5.5 ft in length and 4.33 ft in width.

+Statute

+The 2024 Connecticut General Statutes, § 3-107 defines that the flag shall be:

+"azure blue, charged with an argent white shield of rococo design, having in the center three grape vines, supported and bearing fruit in natural colors.
+The bordure to the shield shall be in two colors, gold on the interior and silver on the exterior, adorned with natural-colored clusters of white oak leaves (Quercus alba) bearing acorns.
+Below the shield shall be a white streamer, cleft at each end, bordered by a band of gold within fine brown lines, and upon the streamer in dark blue block letters shall be the motto 'QUI TRANSTULIT SUSTINET'; the whole design being the arms of the state."

 History

+The first mention of a state flag was in 1838, It was carried by a local sheriff during the New Haven Centennial parade.
+Its design was never described.

+In 1845, Mr. Hamltion of the state senate introduced a bill outlining a state flag.
+It was an American flag with the state's coat of arms on it.
+The bill passed the house with $100 (approximately $4,344) being set aside for the project.
+The flag was only flown when the house was in session.

+In 1851, the state legislature gave funds to a local sheriff to procure a new state flag.

-The first state flag was adopted during the American Civil War.
-The flag was described as: "The field of the flag adopted was a deep blue, and the three vines, which had been on the Connecticut flag from the outset, were on a groundwork of white."
+During the American Civil War the state senate adopted a new flag.
+It was described as: "The field of the flag adopted was a deep blue, and the three vines, which had been on the Connecticut flag from the outset, were on a groundwork of white."
 Its nickname was Blue Peter, and it was usually hanging in the halls of the Old State House.